MinBZK/ai-validation/docs/Projects/TAD/reporting_standard.md

 A `system_card` contains the following information.

+1. `schema_version` (REQUIRED, string).
+Version of the schema used, for example "0.1a1".
-1. `name` (OPTIONAL, string).
+2. `name` (OPTIONAL, string).
 Name used to describe the system.
-2. `upl` (OPTIONAL, string).
+3. `upl` (OPTIONAL, string).
 If this algorithm is part of a product offered by the Dutch Government, it should contain a URI from the [Uniform Product List](https://standaarden.overheid.nl/owms/oquery/UPL-actueel.plain).
-3. `owners` (list).
+4. `owners` (list).
 There can be multiple owners.
 For each owner the following fields are present.

     1. `oin` (OPTIONAL, string).
 If applicable the [Organisatie-identificatienummer (OIN)](https://oinregister.logius.nl/oin-register).
     2. `organization` (OPTIONAL, string).
 Name of the organization that owns the model.
 If `ion` is